dn0418/Python-Image-Morpher/README.md

 - [X] Full Blend (User may toggle a flag that tells the program to render each ~~0.05~~ specified alpha increment blend and the alpha slider instead displays each frame - this heavily relies on the next point)
 - [ ] Improved Performance (Currently, interpolation is the biggest bottleneck, second to the required matrix math)

+If you encounter an error, a bug, or if you simply wish to request a change/feature, please file an issue using the tracker that GitHub provides, [here](https://github.com/ddowd97/Morphing/issues).

 If you like what you see, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/davidmilesdowd/).